 Descending to the deepest point of the Mariana Trench gave scientists an up-close look at an area where two tectonic plates meet.

 When James Cameron descended nearly 7 miles (11 kilometers) into the Challenger Deep, he found a world that seemed very, very still.
 Living things barely stirred.
-When he skimmed the sediment on the bottom, powder erupted as if he were entering a basement where dust had been collecting for centuries.
+When he skimmed the sediment on the bottom, sediment as fine as baby powder erupted as if he were entering a basement where dust had been collecting for centuries.

-Yet for all its eerie stillness, geologists say there’s an incredible amount of activity happening in the deepest parts of the world.
-These seemingly quiet places can spawn earthquakes and volcanoes.
+Yet for all its eerie stillness, the deepest parts of the world are incredibly active.
+These seemingly quiet places can be quite restless – the source of rattling earthquakes and explosive volcanoes.
 And they might even provide clues to the origins of life.
-Now that Cameron has returned with images, scientists are getting to work.

 SEISMIC ACTIVITY

+The Mariana Trench is a convergent plate boundary where the Pacific plate to the east is subducting beneath the Philippine plate to the west.
 One reason the ocean floor seems so smooth at the Challenger Deep, said expedition geologist Patricia Fryer, is because the earth there is always moving.
-Since the 1960s hundreds of quakes ranging from 4.5 to 8 on the Richter scale have been recorded in the deepest parts of the world’s oceans.
-Each time they occur, a fresh layer of sediment blankets the seafloor—much like a fresh snowfall—and covers any mounds or tracks that living things may have created.
+Hundreds of quakes ranging from 4.5 to 8 on the Richter scale have been recorded in the deepest parts of the world’s oceans in the past 50 years.
+Each time they occur, the super fine sediment on the seafloor is kicked up and slowly redeposited.
+This redistributed sediment blankets the seafloor—much like a fresh snowfall—and covers any mounds or tracks that living things may have created.

 Tectonic activity at plate boundaries in the ocean can also lead to tsunamis.
-Fryer is planning to take a close look at the 3-D footage Cameron captured at the Challenger Deep.
-Studying the features on the seafloor and comparing them to features seen in trenches that have produced tsunamis (such as the Japan tsunami in 2011), could eventually reveal clues that help us predict the devastating giant waves.
+Fryer has incorporated the 3-D footage Cameron captured at the Challenger Deep into her study of tsunamis.
+Studying the features on the seafloor in the New Britain and Mariana Trenches and comparing them to features seen in other trenches that have produced tsunamis (such as the Japan tsunami in 2011), could eventually reveal clues that help us predict the devastating giant waves.

 PILLOW LAVAS